 Plants like coriander and dill are grown for their pungent seeds.
 Seeds should be harvested when fully ripe and almost completely dried.
 Place them in a paper sack, with a fully secured bottom, and allow them to finish drying at room temperature, placed inside a basket to allow full air circulation around the bag.
 Stir the contents of the bag once a day, until the seeds are fully dry.
 Then store in a glass jar in a cool, dark place.
 Other seeds to dry this way include rose hips, juniper berries.

 Harvesting roots for medicine

 Dandelion and Chicory roots are harvested to be used as a coffee substitute.
-Other roots like woad, mahonia (Oregon Grape) and golden seal are harvested as medicine.
-Roots should be dug up in the dormant season — usually after the killing frost in the Fall, when the leaves of alder and maple have turned colour in your area.
-Wash roots completely, trim off any above ground parts, cut into 3 to 5 inch lengths, and dry in a basket in an airy place turning often during the drying time.
-Roots that are fully dry are brittle and hard.
+Other roots like woad, mahonia (Oregon Grape) and goldenseal are harvested as medicine.
+Roots should be dug up in the dormant season — usually after the killing frost in the Fall when the leaves of alder and maple have turned colour in your area.
+Wash roots completely, trim off any above-ground parts, cut into 3 to 5-inch lengths, and dry in a basket in an airy place turning often during the drying time.
+Fully dry roots are brittle and hard.
 Store them in a glass jar in a dark, cool place.
 For coffee, roast just before using.
 To use as medicine, grind the herb just before use, in teas or capsules.